European casinos

 Frequently Asked Questions

-Yes, sports betting is legal in most European countries.
-However, a few like Kosovo prohibit gambling at large, so you better get versed with gambling laws in your country.
+Yes, internet sports betting is currently legal in most European countries.
+However, a few countries don’t allow online gambling, so you'd better get familiar with the gambling laws before you start.

-Well, there are plenty of established online bookmakers targeting players in Europe.
-The best sportsbooks will often depend on your individual preference.
-That said, certain brands like OneStep, B7 and Greatwin stand out for their high quality services.
+There are plenty of established and reputable online sportsbooks in Europe.
+The best sportsbooks will often depend on your personal preference.
+Still, certain brands like Spinanga, Betista and BigClash stand out with their top-notch sports betting offerings.

 Different countries have distinct laws regarding betting taxes.
 Some subject bet winnings to taxes and others don’t.
 For example, Ireland, Germany and the UK don’t impose taxes on bettors’ winnings.
 Greece, however, taxes winnings above €100.
 So, it all boils down to your country’s legislation.